 Under Stream Settings, copy the Stream key and Stream URL.

-Send this information to TownNews support to input this information in the Field59 live cloud in order to publish your stream to your YouTube account.
+Create a Stream Target in Field59.
+This will allow the Field59 live cloud to publish your stream to your YouTube account.
 This allows you to simulcast through the Field59 player on your site and on YouTube at the same time.
 (If you want to simulcast, you cannot proceed to Part 2 below until this is completed).

 Once this done for the first time, you will not need to repeat this step unless you ever hit the Reset button, which generates a new Stream key.